Tag

 Best unique distro

-Linux Mint is based on Ubuntu.
+is based on Ubuntu.
 It’s specifically designed to “out of the box”.
 The two main flavors use the MATE (pictured) and Cinammon desktop environments.
 The layout is familiar for Windows users with a taskbar and configurable menus on the bottom.

 This distro emphasizes compatibility with restricted/proprietary formats.
 Out of the box it can edit Microsoft Office documents via the LibreOffice suite.
-With one click of your mouse you can also “Install Multimedia Codecs” to play all kinds of audio/ files.
+With one click of your mouse you can also “Install Multimedia Codecs” to play all kinds of audio/video files.

 You can also use the Software Manager to install more programs.
 Linux Mint has its own repositories but can also access Ubuntu’s.
 There are around 30,000 packages available overall, so it’s likely you can find a good equivalent to Windows apps.